 Collaboration is based on a long-term, partnership-oriented contract.

 The prerequisite is the implementation of a storage project.
 In the initial discussions, REGIOlink is introduced in detail, the local grid situation is reviewed, and the availability of relevant data from the grid operator is assessed.
 The requirements for cooperation are defined in a contractual framework developed by us, taking into account economic considerations.
+The dashboard provides a visual representation of the data, enabling targeted optimization of operating strategies.

 In which projects has REGIOlink already been applied?